pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 ### Providing system functions and types

 System packages are the only places where you can define functions that have side effects.
-Thanks to sytem packages, applications can perform effects to interact with the world, such as:
+Thanks to system packages, applications can perform effects to interact with the world, such as:

 - Console input/output
 - File system operations
 - Networking
 - Random number generation

 Note that **system packages should never expose side effects directly through their functions**; all public functions in system packages must be purely functional.
-Instead, you need to pass a `Context` type to every effectful function for it to make side effects.
+Instead, you need to pass a `Context` type to every effect-ful function for it to make side effects.

 For example, a system package for command line applications might have the following types and functions: